ukparliament/Orchestration/Functions/readme.md

 **Path**: `IdRetrieval.cs`

-**Description**: Helper class to read data (Subject, Value) from the triple store with the option to create data when it's not present.
+**Description**: Helper class to read data (Subject and Value) from the triple store with the option to create data when it's not present.

 ---